Advocacy for public banking here in Massachusetts has been ongoing for several years.

 The proposal provoked both interest and criticism from banking associations and support from one public policy think tank, but otherwise drew little public or media interest.
 A commission of 21 members, including representatives of various state offices dealing with financial administration, housing, and economic development, and quasi-public agencies including MassDevelopment, MassHousing, and the Massachusetts Growth Capital Corporation.
 In addition, then-governor Deval Patrick appointed eight board members, including representatives from the Massachusetts Bankers Association, the Associated Industries of Massachusetts, the Small Business Association of New England, and a UMass/Amherst professor of finance.

 The commission drew its conclusions from reports, the largest of which was prepared by the Federal Reserve Bank of Boston’s New England Public Policy Center.
 The state’s Treasurer and some quasi-public agencies involved with development also contributed reports or testimony, as did individuals at the three public hearings the commission held before determining that a public bank would largely only duplicate supports for infrastructure and economic development available through already-existing agencies, and at a hefty capital investment.
 The commission also highlighted differences in size and diversity between the economies of Massachusetts and North Dakota, and questioned the degree to which the relatively strong state of the North Dakota economy was due to targeted economic development by its state bank, or simply to expansion of fossil fuel development.
+You can read the full commission report here.

 However, the commission’s conclusions were not unanimous.
 State Senator Karen Spilka questioned the decision to suspend further study of the feasibility of a Massachusetts public bank, noting that when the legislature’s Joint Committee on Economic Development and Emerging Technologies conducted a “listening tour” to hear from businesses across Massachusetts, a recurring problem was the need for small-business capital.
 She also pointed out that a model for infrastructure funding based on public-private partnerships could lead to tolls or taxes being applied to one part of the state or economy for a project that benefits the state as a whole.